tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * The NLP workflow is characterized by four steps: preprocessing, extraction, analysis, and representation.
 It's not unlike a typical machine learning workflow for any type of data.
 However, unstructured text data can take much more work to get into usable form than structured, numerical data.

 Ask students if they have any questions about NLP in general, or the direction of today's class.
-If not, it's time to move on to the first topic: tokenization.
+If not, it's time to move on to the next topic: tokenization.

 ---